uo-datasci-specialization/c4-ml-fall-2021/content/schedule/index.markdown

-## Course Books
+## Supplemental Resources

 Each of the below links to the full book.
 Icons in the schedule link to specific chapters.
+All books except two are freely available from the provided links. *Applied Predictive Modeling* is available online through UO Libraries. *Mathematics for Machine Learning* is not necessary for this course; however, I provide the link in case anybody is interested.
+A shorter version of similar content is freely available.

 {{< course-books >}}